dustinwicker/dustinwicker.github.io/_teaching/2020-07-08-web_scraping.md

    * Windows/Linux: Control+Shift+C

-**All three of these options will open up the Elements panel where the DOM (Document Object Model) can be inspected - this is the information we will use to web scrape**.
+**All three options will open up the Elements panel where the DOM (Document Object Model) can be inspected - this is the information we will use to web scrape**.

 ![Elements_panel](/assets/img/visual_guide_to_get_scraping_info_5.png "Elements panel where Document Object Model(DOM) can be inspected")